elibenporat/learn-to-code-rust-baseball/articles/01 - Intro.md

 For a more in-depth look at Rust types, read [Chapter 3.2 of the Rust Book](https://doc.rust-lang.org/book/ch03-02-data-types.html).

-Let's split our most basic tyes into two main buckets: number types and string types (text).
-For numbers they can be one of 3 things:
+Let's split our most basic types into two main buckets: number types (including boolean true/false) and string types (text).
+For numbers they can be one of 4 things:

-* Signed integer: Positive or negative integer
+* Signed integer: Positive or negative integer.
-* Unsigned integer: Positive integer
+* Unsigned integer: Positive integer.
 * Floting point number: Positiive or negative number with decimal points.
+* Booleans: 0 for false, 1 for true.

 Integers are always aligned to power of 2 bytes, so they are either 8, 16, 32, 64 or 128 bits in length.
 We use ```u``` to signify unsigned (positive) or ```i``` for integers that may positive or negative.
+So a 64 bit positive-only (unsigned) integer will be a ```u64``` compared to the signed version ```i64```.

 Say we were looking to describe the initial state of a plate appearance.
 It would look something like this: